 5. Talk to the Franchisors

 The expo gives you the opportunity to talk to a wide range of established and new franchisors about their concepts.
 Don’t be afraid to compare concepts and to ask questions in order to get as much information about how franchising works.

 Franchising is covered by the Consumer Protection Act, in that it requires franchisors to issue a Disclosure Document to prospective franchise buyers that disclose pertinent information on the franchise opportunity.
 Don’t be rushed or pressured into buying; take time to do your homework and think carefully before you decide.
 Once you’ve signed the franchise contract, you are bound by that business decision.

 7. Give a Good Impression

-Franchisors, from their side, can be quite selective when choosing a franchisee so, in the same way a franchisor will put his best foot forward at an expo, you too should give a favorable impression on your skills and potential.
+Franchisors, from their side, can be quite selective when choosing a franchise so, in the same way a franchisor will put his best foot forward at an expo, you too should give a favourable impression on your skills and potential.

 8. Don’t be Taken in by the Hype

 Franchising is one of the most exciting business sectors to be in and it is easy to get carried away with how wonderful an opportunity is and how much money there is to be made.
 A responsible franchisor will always give you both sides of the picture – giving the positive side but also pointing out the serious commitment you will be buying into and the hard work that it entails.